jmquigley/util.settings/docs/index.md

 - configs <code>SectionConfig</code> - a new section to add to the settings object.

-<a name="module_Settings.Settings+save"></a>
+<a name="module_Settings.Settings+removeKey"></a>

-#### settings.save(path, value, previousValue)
-This method is called by the proxy when a property of the root object is changed.
-This will persiste that setting key/valu into the localforage.
+#### settings.removeKey(section, key)
+Removes a key from a section within the settings.

 **Kind**: instance method of [<code>Settings</code>](#module_Settings.Settings)
 **Params**

-- path <code>string</code> - the "." separate path from the root to the key;
+- section <code>string</code> - the section where the key is located
-in the object where the save happened.
-This generates a unique key value that will be used in the save.
-- value <code>any</code> - the value that will be saved into localforage
+- key <code>string</code> - the key that will be delete from the section
-- previousValue <code>any</code> - the current value before the save

 <a name="module_Settings.Settings.instance"></a>

-#### Settings.instance() ⇒
+#### Settings.instance(reset) ⇒
 A factory method that retrieves the instance of the settings object.
 It uses a promise to retrieve the instance.
-The promise resolves to the refernce to the instance object.
+The promise resolves to the reference to the instance object.
+This is a singleton pattern so repeated calls to this method will resolve to the same instance unless the reset flag is set to true.

 **Kind**: static method of [<code>Settings</code>](#module_Settings.Settings)
 **Returns**: a Promise that resolves to the instance object for the settings.
+**Params**

+- reset <code>boolean</code> <code> = false</code> - if true, then generate a new instance
+of the settings.
+Typically this should not be used and was only added to aid in testing.